facebookresearch/personal-timeline/README.md

 3. Unzip the downloaded file and copy the directory `posts` sub-folder to the above folder.
 The `posts` folder would sit directly under the facebook folder.

 ### APPLE HEALTH
-1. Go to to the Apple Health app on your phone and ask to export your data.
+1. Go to the Apple Health app on your phone and ask to export your data.
 This will create a file called iwatch.xml and that's the input file to the importer.
 2. Create a new directory under `personal-data` folder
     ```$ mkdir ~/personal-data/apple-health```
 3. Move the downloaded file to this folder.